Skip to main content

 • Self-generated social detachment is brought about by either withdrawal or active separation.

 If you are feeling empty and experiencing the above four psychological states, you are likely dealing with loneliness.
-In this context, loneliness refers to a sustained state of feeling lonely, rather than a temporary mood.
+In this context, loneliness is a sustained state of feeling lonely rather than a temporary mood.
 Loneliness and depression, despite sharing symptoms, are different.
 Loneliness involves feeling negatively about oneself in the social aspect of life.
-At the same time, depression is a broader and more complex condition, involving negative self-perception across various areas of life (such as self, work, relationships, environment, and spiritual life).
+At the same time, depression is a broader and more complex condition involving negative self-perception across various areas of life (such as self, work, relationships, environment, and spiritual life).
 However, loneliness can lead to future depression and maintain depressive symptoms (Duggal, 2016).
-Besides mental health, loneliness is known to harm physical health.
+Besides mental health, chronic and intense loneliness is known to harm physical health.
 Loneliness increases the risk of premature death by 26%, heart disease by 29%, and stroke by 32% (Thomas, 2024).
 Despite these health consequences, identifying and addressing loneliness in healthcare settings lags behind other chronic conditions.

 Check out Dr. Duggal’s Author Page to learn more about evidence-based self-management techniques that promote mental health and well-being.